KDE/kalendar/README.md

 ## License

-This project is licensed under LGPL-2.1-or-later.
+This project is licensed under GPL-3.0-or-later.
 Some files are licensed under more permissive licenses.
+New contributions are expected to be under the LGPL-2.1-or-later license.